Install Docker Trusted RegistryEstimated reading time: 3 minutes

-In your browser, navigate to the Docker Universal Control Plane web interface, and navigate to the Applications screen.
+In your browser, navigate to the Docker Universal Control Plane web interface, and navigate to Shared Resources > Stacks.
 DTR should be listed as an application.

 You can also access the DTR web interface, to make sure it is working.
 In your browser, navigate to the address where you installed DTR.

 Step 5.
 Configure DTR